maxng07/Distance_RainGauge/README.md

 # Correlation Mapping Using Coordinates </br>
 Program to correlate between Weather Forecast Station and Rain Gauge Station based on distance derived from Coordinates (Latitude, Longitude) using Haversine formulae.

-This program will retrieve 2 sets of data from Meterological Service Station in Govtech API end points and perform a correlation between Weather Forecast station and Rain Gauge (measuring near real-time rainfall) Stations based on distance compute using Coordinates.
-User can input a distance of their choice and the result will be output on stdout /on-screen in JSON format.
+User can input a distance of their choice for comparison in the CLI.
+The program will then retrieve 2 sets of data from Meterological Service Station in Govtech API end points and perform a calculation between Weather Forecast station and Rain Gauge (measuring near real-time rainfall) Stations based on distance computed using Coordinates.
+If the distance is within the radius distance specified by the user, the results will be output on stdout /on-screen in JSON format.
 This can then be copied into a JSON file using a standard text editor.
+For example, a user might want to know within 5km all the Rain Gauge readings from the Weather Forecast station.

 The JSON file must be named <b>stations.json </b> to be used together with <a href="https://github.com/maxng07/SG_Weather_GO"> SG_Weather_GO app. </a>

+#Usage </br>
+-d  defined the distance in Km to be used for comparison. </br>
+-h  the help menu of the program </p>

 Latest software <a href="https://github.com/maxng07/Distance_RainGauge/releases"> here </a>